WLwind/_2019_nCoV_infection_prediction/README.md

 ## Dependencies
 Ceres Solver
 For Ubuntu users, you can simply install it from apt:
 $ sudo apt install libceres-dev
+OpenCV
+I have tested it with OpenCV 3.2.0:
+$ sudo apt install libopencv-dev
 ## Installation
 $ cd _2019_nConV_infection_prediction
 $ git checkout ceres